-There have been a range of official and unofficial reports produced since the emergence of the GFC setting out principles and suggestions for possible reform of financial regulation.
-These include the de Larosière Report (European Commission, 2009), the Turner Report (FSA, 2009), the Volcker Report (G30, 2009) and the UK Walker Review into bank corporate governance (Walker 2009).
-The G20 response includes the February 2009 declarations of G20 Prime Ministers (G20, 2009a) and September 2009 declarations of their Finance Minsters and Central Bank Governors (G20, 2009b) prior to the Pittsburg Summit.
-Multinational agency reports include the Financial Stability Forum report (FSF, 2009), the report of the IOSCO Task Force into Unregulated Markets and Products - referred to as TFUMP - (IOSCO, 2009) an IMF Staff report (IMF, 2009), while the Basel Committee on Banking Supervision at the BIS has announced a number of actual and intended changes to the Basel II Accord (Basel Committee, 2009).
-Influential private sector reports include those by the International Institute of Finance (IIF, 2008) and the Geneva Report by a group of prominent economists (Geneva, 2009).
+There have been a range of official and unofficial reports produced over the past year setting out principles and suggestions for possible reform of financial regulation.
+These include the de Larosière Report (European Commission, 2009), the Turner Report (FSA, 2009), the Volcker Report (G30, 2009), the February 2009 declaration of G20 Prime Ministers (G20, 2009), the Financial Stability Forum report (FSF, 2009), an IMF report (IMF, 2009), and the private sector reports of the International Institute of Finance (IIF, 2008) and the Geneva Report by a group of prominent economists (Geneva, 2009).
 Numerous other individuals and organizations have also produced recommendations and suggestions.
-Among other official reviews is the USA Government's Financial Crisis Inquiry Commission6 which is due to report in December 2010.
-Drawing on those reports and analysis of perceived failures in the extant system, a number of changes in the financial sector and in policy approaches have commenced and others can be anticipated.7
+Drawing on those reports and analysis of perceived failures in the extant system, a number of changes in the financial sector and in policy approaches can be anticipated.6

 Notably, while most of these reports envisage increased (or improved) government regulation and supervision, consistent with media speculation about a crisis-induced shift in conventional wisdom along the government versus markets spectrum, there is little evidence of a rethinking of the basic approach to regulation.
-The Geneva Report is the only one of those listed above to explicitly address the rationale for regulation, and does not deviate from the traditional capitalist "market failure" perspective - identifying inadequate competition, imperfect information, and externalities as the rationales for government intervention - rather than suggesting a role in the financial sector for government per se.
-And while a number of Governments have acquired significant ownership stakes in financial firms as a result of the crisis, there is little evidence of a desire for this to be a long-lasting state of affairs.
+The Geneva Report is the only one of those listed above to address the rationale for regulation, and does not deviate from the traditional capitalist "market failure"